-The International Ski Federation (FIS) has developed 'Rules of Conduct' that apply to all who use the pistes - regardless of what equipment they're using.
+In addition, the International Ski Federation (FIS) has developed 'Rules of Conduct' that apply to all who use the pistes – regardless of what equipment they're using.
 This 'highway code' for the snow helps everyone to stay safe on the slopes, and should be followed at all times.

-FIS Rules of Conduct:
+FIS Rules of Conduct

-1. Respect for other skiers and snowboarders
+1. Respect for others

 A skier or snowboarder must behave in such a way that he or she does not endanger or prejudice others.